mrfratti/fihajo/README.md

 <span style="color:red;font-style:italic">Instructions on setting up the development environment, including cloning repo, setting up a virtual environment, etc???</span>

-## Licence
+## License

-Distributed under the MIT Licence.
-See `LICENCE` for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 # Contact